Margaux-Armfield/stop_detector/README.md

 This app is intended to be used to aid in analysis of movement data from animal geotags.

 Stop detection can be useful for a number of conservation interests, as a "long stop" can indicate than an animals has:

 (1) died / been poached
 (2) lost its tag
 (3) is remaining stationary for some other reason related to its biology / life history (hibernation, birth, etc.)

-In order to detect "long stops", this application makes use of the MovingPandas python library and allows the user to define a "stop" of interest via the configuration settings (see *Settings*).
+In order to detect stops, this application makes use of the MovingPandas Python library and allows the user to define a "stop of interest" via the configuration settings (see **Settings**).

-Furthermore, the stops detected are displayed on a map, along with any subsequent movement after the stop began if desired (see Settings).
+Furthermore, the stops detected are displayed on a map, along with any subsequent movement after the stop began if desired (see **Settings**).
 Viewing the trajectory after the stop began may be useful in determining which of the scenarios (death, tag loss, injury, etc) the stop actually represents.
 For example, if a user is trying to detect deaths or tag loss, a subsequent movement of 200,000 meters could indicate that the animal has not died, but stopped for some other reason.
 Thus, the user could consider re-running the application with more conservative settings